(Based on Chapter 10 of the Gospel According to St John)

 Verse 2.
 The one who enters by the gate is the shepherd of the sheep.

-The leader got to face the team they lead from the front.
+The leader got to face the team he leads from the front.
 He got to face up to each member of the team and must avoid the tendency to ‘sneak in’ from the side or the back.
 This applies more in case the team is facing an adverse or difficult situation.

 Verse 3.
 The gatekeeper opens the gate for him, and the sheep listen to his voice.
 He calls his own sheep by name and leads them out.